iluvjava/Maths/Notebook 2.0 obsidian/MATH 601 Functional Analysis/Bilinear Form, Rietz Representations.md

 **Proof**:

 We ignore one parameter and represent bilinear form as a linear functional, invoking the Rietz Representation theorem we deduce that there exist a linear mapping from $\mathcal H_2$ to $H_1$ (or the other direction).
 And then we show from definition of the norm on bilinear form that the norm would be the same as the norm on the linear operator $S$.

+**Remarks**

+The linear mapping can merge to the second parameters, and that would help with defining the existence of a, adjoint operators in Hilbert spaces, for bounded bilinear functionals.
+To motivate, observe that from a symmetric pointof view, a bilinear operator $h: \mathcal H_1 \times \mathcal H_2 \mapsto \mathbb R := \langle Sx, y\rangle$ is the same as the bilinear operator $q(y, x): \mathcal H_2\times \mathcal H_1 \mapsto \mathbb R:= \langle Ty, x\rangle$, these 2 bilinear operator is essentially the same, but they will have a different linear mapping for each.